planetarium/libplanet/README.md

 It has competitive advantages over other solutions for decentralized gaming:

- -  *Embeddable*: A game app does not have to communicate with another process behind, hence no marshaling or maintaining more than one process.
+ -  *Embeddable*: A game app does not have to communicate with another running process, hence it doesn't require extra marshaling or processes management.
-    You can think of it more like SQLite than MySQL or PostgreSQL.
+    To draw a parallel, Libplanet is closer to SQLite than MySQL or PostgreSQL.

- -  *Isomorphic*: It is just a .NET library, so every logic of game can be written in the same language, C#.
+ -  *Isomorphic*: Libplanet is a .NET library, so every game logic can be written in the same language, C#, and run on the blockchain.
 No glue code or "smart contracts" are needed.

- -  *Token-free*: Unlike almost every "blockchain" system, it does not force you to deal with any yet-another-cryptocurrencies.
-Your game can be free to play.
+ -  *Token-independent*: Unlike almost every blockchain system, it does not force users to create and deal with yet-another-cryptocurrency.
+Your game can be free to play, and enjoyed by regular gamers.

+To learn more about why Planetarium is creating technology for fully decentralized games, please refer to our [blog post].

 [Discord]: https://discord.gg/planetarium
 [Azure Pipelines]: https://dev.azure.com/planetarium/libplanet/_build/latest?definitionId=1&branchName=master